-One of the first steps to becoming a California notary public is to complete the CA notary application.
+After you know if you can become a notary public in California, one of the first steps to is to complete the CA notary application.
 The application is one of the first steps rather than the actual first step because other steps must be completed before application submission.
+This is whether you want to be a loan signing agent and work with real estate documents or notarize any other documents.
+There are also specific fees along the way.

 Table of Contents